 Polished

-Polished finish is one of the most popular types of metal finishes that can be found throughout the home.
+Polished finish is one of the most popular types of metal finishes that can be found throughout the market.
 With a reflective surface, it makes the product look silky and smooth.
 It is able to remove any surface imperfections and provide a look that's effortless and perfect.
 This metal finish can match well in traditional and modern style interior designs.